SuhailAhmedVelorum/EvoPrompt/README.md

 ## 📎 Framework

-For the pipeline of EvoPrompt, there are mainly three steps as follows, while for each of them algorthms, there exists slight differences to instantiate.
+For the pipeline of SwarmPrompt, there are mainly three steps as follows, while for each of them algorthms, there exists slight differences to instantiate.

 - **Initialization**: We apply prompts generated manually written or generated by GPT as the initial population. (see in the `prompts.txt` and `prompts_auto.txt` under the path of each dataset)
 - **Evolution** (mutation and crossover): For templates used for DE and GA, see the file `./data/templates_ga` and `./data/templates_de`.
 We use a demonstration including one example of the algorithm implementation to get precise and expected prompt following the steps of evolution.
 To avoid the LLMs copying the demonstration,the demonstration of the task is different from the task of implementation.

 - **Evaluation and update**: After each iteration, we need select which prompts should be maintained in the population to update.
 For GA, we maintain top-$N$ prompts in each iteration while for DE, we replace the old prompt if the newly generated is better.

-### 🧬 Genetic Algorithm

-- **Selection strategy**: in each iteration, we need to select parents for mutation and crossover, as donors to child prompts.
-Set the argument `sel_mode` to apply different strategy.
-There are three choices: `["wheel", "random", "tour"]`, we use `wheel` by default.
-- **Update**: After generating a population with the same size of the original population, $N$, we select top-$N$ as the new population.

-### 🧬 Differential Evolution

-- **Design in DE**: We apply different DE templates for ablations.
-Specify the argument `template` to use different settings.
-  - Eliminate Prompt 3: `--template v2`
-  - Prompt 3 (random): add the argument `--donor_random`
-  - Prompt 3 (best): `--template v1` (default setting)
-  - Different part: `--template v3`
-- **Update**: Different from GA, in each iteration for each prompt `p`, several donor prompts are used for the new prompt `p'`, if `p'` is better than `p`, `p` will be replaced by `p'`.
-Otherwise, it will be maintained.

 ## 🌳 Code Strucutre